How to Create a Financial Plan for your Startup

 Essential Financial Metrics for Startup Health

-Understanding financial metrics is crucial for maintaining the health of any startup business financial plan.
+Understanding financial metrics is crucial for maintaining the health of financial for startups.
 Startups often operate in dynamic environments, making it essential to track key indicators such as burn rate, customer acquisition cost (CAC), customer lifetime value (CLTV), CAC payback period, gross margin, contribution margin, and unit economics.
 These metrics provide actionable insights that drive data-informed decision-making and effective resource allocation.

 1. Burn Rate: Keeping Expenses in Check